 First, Some Stats

-"Although motorcycles make up 3% of all registered vehicles and only .7% of all vehicle miles traveled in the U.S., motorcyclists accounted for 15% of all traffic fatalities, 18% of all occupant fatalities and 4% of all occupant injuries in 2012," according to Injury Facts.
+"Although motorcycles make up 3% of all registered vehicles and only .7% of all vehicle miles traveled in the U.S., motorcyclists accounted for 14% of all traffic fatalities, 17% of all occupant fatalities and 4% of all occupant injuries in 2014," according to Injury Facts® 2017.

-More than one-quarter of riders who died in a motorcycle crash in 2013 were alcohol-impaired, and in 2012, speeding was a factor in 34% of motorcycle crashes, compared with 22% for fatal passenger car crashes.
+Nearly one-third of riders who died in a motorcycle crash in 2014 were alcohol-impaired, and in 2015, speeding was a factor in more than 30% of motorcycle crashes.

 Drivers: Do You Ever Think About Motorcycles?

 The vast majority of vehicles on the road are not motorcycles.
 They're cars and vans and trucks.
-It's quite possible that as a driver you rarely think about the motorcycles that share the road with you.
+It's quite possible that as a driver you rarely think about motorcycles.

 This is a problem.